madeline-scyphers/Procyon-Wiki/docs/Factions/Suneaters.md

   - Ruba (archaeologist, mystic, seer).
   - Racel (engineer, loyal, conflicted).
   - Rygar Z’tann (mystic, guard, gravity bender).
-turf: An Ur ruin on [Lithios](Lithios.md) (HQ).
-Several [Nightfall](../Procyon/Brekk/Nightfall.md#)-based warehouses.
+turf: An Ur ruin on [[Lithios|Lithios]] (HQ).
+Several [[Procyon/Brekk/Nightfall|Procyon/Brekk/Nightfall]]-based warehouses.
 quirks: Suneaters spend most of their days handling Ur artifacts and have all learned how to handle them safely.
 situation: Many are ex-Guilders or mystics, who have poured decades of money and study into their cause.
-If successful in their mission to mine [Iota](Procyon/Iota/Iota.md)-2 for energy, the Hegemon would instantly grant the Suneaters Guild status, even if everyone in [Iota](Procyon/Iota/Iota.md) perishes.
+If successful in their mission to mine [[Procyon/Iota/Iota|Procyon/Iota/Iota]]-2 for energy, the Hegemon would instantly grant the Suneaters Guild status, even if everyone in [[Procyon/Iota/Iota|Procyon/Iota/Iota]] perishes.
 The Suneaters consider it worth the risk.
 ---
 ## Tier